HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping

 \subsubsection{Case B}

 The startup was running a website to help hotel owners and managers to find the best software solutions for their businesses.
 Its initial focus was on the Italian market, but it aimed to reach international markets.
-The team was composed of two founders/partners, one developer who founded the company but left the partnership, and an intern to help with administrative tasks.
-We performed interviews with one of the founders and another with the developer in the company office to allow further observations.
-The interviewed founder is the one that had the original idea.
+The team consisted of two founders/partners, one developer who founded the company but left the partnership, and an intern to help with administrative tasks.
+We performed interviews with the founder who had the original idea and the developer.

 The interviewed founder had a background in online marketing.
-He had worked in a company that handled web marketing and websites before staying twelve years in a big web agency.
+He had worked in a company that handled web marketing and websites before staying twelve years in a large web agency.
 In his last job, he worked as the director of the company's technology business unit.
 Throughout his work life, he had extensive contact with the tourism sector, especially the hospitality industry.

-He claimed that the idea came to him based on the needs he observed from hotel owners, which have many technological tools available in the market to run the business and software vendors that have to reach these customers.
-He was inspired by American software review websites and the lack of a specific one for the hospitality sector.
-Therefore, the original idea was to list available software with users' reviews, bring hotel owners to the website, and receive a fee for each lead (an interested customer that visited the vendor website) generated.
-In his own words, \textit{``Let's say, I have worked for many years in the touristic sector first as a consultant and later as a software producer, specifically in the hotel sector.
-I made the match between these two competencies, the problem of the hotel owners who have many technologies in the hotel and the problem of the software vendor who needs a showcase, a marketplace where to sell their products, and then I created this hotel technology marketplace.''}
+The founder told having the idea based on the needs he observed from hotel owners, which have many technological tools available to run the business, and software vendors, that have to reach these customers.
+The founder's inspiration was American software review websites that compare different software solutions to particular market segments and the lack of a specific one for the hospitality sector.
+Therefore, the original idea was to list available software solutions with users' reviews, attract hotel owners to the website, and receive a commission from vendors for each interested customer that visited their websites.